 To top off your Eastern Adriatic trip, head up to Slovenia, hiding in the mountains north of Croatia.
 Tiny, overlooked Slovenia is one of Europe’s most unexpectedly pleasant destinations.
 At the intersection of the Slavic, Germanic, and Italian worlds, Slovenia is an exciting mix of the best of each culture.
 And, thanks to its long tradition of Western-style capitalism, prosperous Slovenia will be the first of the new European Union members to adopt the euro currency, in January of 2007.

-Slovenia’s tidy capital city, Ljubljana, boasts some of the best outdoor cafés and people-watching in Europe (described in the Back Door Travel column in September/October 2005 issue of Transitions Abroad).
+Slovenia’s tidy capital city, Ljubljana, boasts some of the best outdoor cafés and people-watching in Europe.

 South of Ljubljana is the arid limestone plateau called the Karst, with some of the world’s best cave systems (Postojna and škocjan are tops); picturesque Predjama Castle, burrowed into a sheer cliff face; and the Lipica Stud Farm, traditional birthplace of the famous Lipizzaner Stallions of Hapsburg royalty—though today, these regal horses prance for Slovenia.